 These veggies are also rich in many other nutrients that can help improve your health so it’s a good idea to eat them regularly regardless of estrogen.

-Red wines contain high levels of plant-based estrogens which can help increase your estrogen levels (1).
+Red wines contain high levels of plant-based estrogens which might have estrogen-like effects in the body (1).
 However, drinking too much alcohol in general can decrease testosterone and sperm production in men so it’s best to consume in moderation.

 Garlic also contains phytoestrogens (17).
 These are just some of the many benefits garlic has on overall health, so it’s always worth consuming regularly.

-When you eat peaches, you’re getting more than water and fiber like most fruits provide; you’re also getting natural phytoestrogen that helps increase human estrogen in the body when eaten regularly (7).
+When you eat peaches, you’re getting more than water and fiber like most fruits provide; you’re also getting natural phytoestrogen that could have estrogen-like effects in the body when eaten regularly (7).
 They’re great when eaten alone or added to other dishes and drinks.

 BetterMe app will provide you with a host of fat-frying fitness routines that’ll scare the extra pounds away and turn your body into a masterpiece!
 Get your life moving in the right direction with BetterMe!

-Many nuts are high in estrogen including, but not limited to: almonds, peanuts, sunflower seeds, cashews, brazil nuts and flaxseeds, all containing high levels of phytoestrogens that can help increase your estrogen when eaten regularly (14).
+Many nuts are high in phytoestrogens including, but not limited to: almonds, peanuts, sunflower seeds, cashews, brazil nuts and flaxseeds (14).

 Dried fruits that are high in phytoestrogens include: dried prunes, dried dates and apricots (25).
-These fruits contain all the nutrients of fresh versions with some additional benefits including more natural estrogen levels.
+These fruits contain all the nutrients of fresh versions with some additional benefits including more concentrated phytoestrogen levels.

-All berries contain high levels of antioxidants as well as phytoestrogens which help increase your estrogen levels (18).
+All berries contain high levels of antioxidants as well as phytoestrogens (18).
 If you don’t like eating these by themselves, they can be added to cereal or yogurt for breakfast or used as a topping for other dishes and baked goods during the day.

-As one of many whole grains containing phytoestrogens, wheat bran contains lignans that mimic human estrogen in the body, successfully reducing blood pressure and cholesterol when consumed regularly (15).
+As one of many whole grains containing phytoestrogens, wheat bran contains lignans that mimic human estrogen in the body, possibly also reducing blood pressure and cholesterol when consumed regularly (15).

-Fennel is not only a great digestive aid but it’s also high in plant-based estrogens that can help increase estrogen levels when eaten regularly (9).
+Fennel is not only a great digestive aid but it’s also high in plant-based estrogens that may mimic estrogen in the body when eaten regularly (9).
 This vegetable is often used as an ingredient in many dishes so you’ll be getting this nutrient whether you realize it or not.

 What Are The Health Benefits Of High Estrogen Foods?

-High amounts of estrogen are often found in foods naturally, but can also be created in the body when certain food items are eaten.
-These high levels of estrogen have been known to help with symptoms related to menopause, improve bone health, and lower risk for heart disease and certain cancers.
+Appropriate levels of estrogen in the body have been known to help with symptoms related to menopause, improve bone health, and lower risk for heart disease and certain cancers.

 Decreased Symptoms Of Menopause

-When large amounts of estrogen are consumed it has been known to help with symptoms related to menopause such as hot flashes and night sweats (12).
+When estrogen is taken as hormone replacement therapy, it has been known to help with symptoms related to menopause such as hot flashes and night sweats (12).
 The reason these symptoms may improve is that the increased amount of estrogen binds to receptors in the brain that were previously affected by low levels of estrogen.
 This results in lowered symptoms compared to what one would normally experience.
+There is not enough scientific evidence to know whether eating foods with phytoestrogens could have the same effect, but it is an easy thing to give a try first if you are hesitant to take medication.
+Have a conversation with your doctor to help determine the best course of action for you.

 Improved Bone Health

-High levels of estrogen have been known to help improve bone health (23).
+Appropriate levels of estrogen have been known to help improve bone health (23).
 It is believed that estrogen may work by reducing calcium loss by the body and helping with calcium absorption.
 As women get older they are more at risk for developing osteoporosis, a disease that causes bones to become weak and brittle.
-Research has shown that consuming large amounts of high estrogen foods can be beneficial in preventing this from happening to an individual.
+Research has shown that hormone replacement therapy can be beneficial in preventing this from happening to an individual.
+Once again, it is not known whether eating foods with phytoestrogens can have the same effect, but it is an easy place to start or can be an adjunct to your prescribed treatment.
+Talk to your doctor about it.

 Estrogen has some protective effects on heart health due to its impact on cholesterol levels in the bloodstream.
-High levels of estrogen will help decrease LDL (bad) cholesterol and increase HDL (good) cholesterol (3).
+Appropriate levels of estrogen may help decrease LDL (bad) cholesterol and increase HDL (good) cholesterol (3).
 These changes protect against heart disease by reducing the risk of developing atherosclerosis or hardening of the blood vessels.
+Generally speaking, foods that are high in phytoestrogens also tend to have other nutrients that promote heart health, such as fiber and other phytonutrients.

 Tips For Balancing Your Hormones Naturally